Menithal/ActionCameraPlugin/readme.md

 Note if building using DEBUG, a textfile will be output to `%HOMEPATH%/Documents/Liv/Output` and written into with debug messages.

 When building a release, make sure NOT to have the DEBUG flag set, otherwise the debug file will be filled to brim.
-We do not want to flood end users.
+We do not want to flood end users disks with logs.

 ### Bug Reports